kubernetes/kubernetes/docs/design/identifiers.md

    1. A new UID is assigned.

 4. The pod is bound to a node.
-   1. The kubelet on the node is passed the pod's UID, Namespace, and Name.
+   1. The lmktfylet on the node is passed the pod's UID, Namespace, and Name.

-5. Kubelet validates the input.
+5. LMKTFYlet validates the input.

-6. Kubelet runs the pod.
+6. LMKTFYlet runs the pod.
    1. Each container is started up with enough metadata to distinguish the pod from whence it came.
    2. Each attempt to run a container is assigned a UID (a string) that is unique across time.
       * This may correspond to Docker's container ID.